 Hence, Chandigarh is the best place to start the journey to Kalpa if you are flying from any other part of India than Delhi or other Northern states.

 Shimla is the nearest railway station.
 However, this would also have limited connectivity.
-My suggestion would be to have your endpoint of the railway journey as Chandigarh, which is well connected throughout.
+My suggestion would be to have your endpoint of the railway journey as Chandigarh, which is well connected.

 By Bus or Public Transport

 There is an AC bus from Chandigarh, which reaches Shimla around 11 AM and then further connects to Reckong Peo.
 Also, there are two non-AC buses from Shimla till Reckong Peo.
-From there, you can connect to Kalpa through a local bus or hire a taxi (available at the bus stand, both sharing, and personal use).
-Online ticket booking facility is also available on HRTC.
+From there, you can connect to Kalpa through a local bus or hire a taxi (available at the bus stand, both sharing and personal use).
+An online ticket booking facility is also available on HRTC.